Menu

 2. Our local environment provides plenty of opportunity for outdoor learning in science.
 In the Autumn, Lower key stage 2 children walked to Holbrook Bay to investigate the local bedrock, classify the rocks found and hunt for fossils.
 They looked at the erosion of the river banks to see at first hand the layers of soil and rock, finding evidence of change over thousands of years.

-3. In November, to link with Black History month all classes learnt about a prominent black scientist who have led the way for others, such as the astronaut Mae Jemison and the chemist Alice Ball.
+3. 3.In November, to link with Black History month all classes learnt about a prominent black scientist who have led the way for others, such as the astronaut Mae Jemison and the chemist Alice Ball.

-1. To develop our pupils’ understanding of animals and their habitats we have a school pond, rich in water creatures from newts to pond skaters which all classes make use of in the summer months.
+5. To develop our pupils’ understanding of animals and their habitats we have a school pond, rich in water creatures from newts to pond skaters which all classes make use of in the summer months.
 Forest school area, known as the Hollow is a wonderful place for our young scientists to explore, investigate and learn about the plants that grow there and creatures that depend on them for their survival.
 Fires are built, giving children the opportunity to explore flammable materials and how burn.
 Looking down into the Hollow we have a bird hide set up and several sets of good binoculars for our pupils to bird watch.
-The Hollow offers a great opportunity for links with science across the wider curriculum, such as providing inspiration for creative writing in English lessons, data collecting in Maths or caring for our environment in PHSE.
+The Hollow offers a great opportunity for links with science across the wider curriculum, such as providing inspiration for creative writing in English lessons, data collecting in Maths or caring for our environment in PSHE.

-1. This year we have developed new links with local farmers.
+6. Over the past two years we have developed new links with local farmers.
 Classes can walk to a local farm and gain hands-on experience of the journey food takes from field to fork.
 This year, we will also visit the Schools’ Farm and Country Fayre at Trinity Park, where pupils gain hands-on experience of animals and farming.
 In addition to this, we have developed a thriving vegetable garden in our school grounds where our pupils have the opportunity to experience the journey of a vegetable’s life from seed to plate.

 Spring Term '23, Y6 visited Holbrook Academy to use their lab to make a bio-plastic from potatoes